 She presses forward, hiding her face and prays in secret.
 Christ hears her prayer and slows down so that she can catch him.
 When she is close he discretely holds out the end of his garment for her to touch.
 The flow of blood disappears and she is healed.

 Jacob focuses on the significance of Jesus’ question ”Who touched me”.
 Of course Jesus knew who touched him.
-The question forces the woman into the allows Christ to publicly acknowledge that it is the woman’s faith that has led to her healing
+The question forces the woman out and allows Christ to publicly acknowledge that it is the woman’s faith that has led to her healing

 Jacob closes the homily by comparing the history of the woman to that of humanity.
 Like her flow of blood which refused to heal despite the efforts of many doctors, humanity persisted in sin, refusing to listen to the succession of prophets.
 Jesus has brought about atonement for the world.